supertriodo/Arena-Tracker/Readme/More.md

-Arena Tracker reads the Hearthstone log to give your all the info you need.
-Arena Tracker works in arena, constructed, adventures and tavern-brawl, but it was created from the ground with arena players in mind.
+Arena Tracker reads the Hearthstone log to give you all the info you need.
+Arena Tracker works in Arena, Standard, Wild, Adventures and Tavern Brawl, but it was created from the ground up with arena players in mind.

 Arena Tracker is free and open source.
-To support its development I have created a [patreon account](https://www.patreon.com/triodo) which will put in your hands the full potential of this tracker for 3€ a month, the premium version.
+To support its development, I have created a [Patreon account](https://www.patreon.com/triodo) which will unlocks the full potential of this tracker for 3€ a month, the premium version.

-Next you can check a brief explanation of its features divided in free and premium versions of the tracker.
+Below is a brief overview of its features divided into free and premium versions of the tracker.
 For a more extended explanation you can take a look at the [user guide](https://triodo.gitbook.io/arena-tracker-documentation/en).

 # Free version features:

 * Go over your deck while you play.
 * Track your enemy's deck
-* Get value info of enemy's hand.
+* Get detailed info about enemy's hand.
 Cards sent back from the board, spare parts or the coin (among others).
 * Test enemy secrets.
-Watch the remaining posibilities while you make your moves.
+Watch the remaining possibilities while you make your moves.
 * Check new cards drawn before the animation even begins in Hearthstone.
-* Check the total attack of all your minions and enemy ones.
+* Check the total attack of all your minions and enemy minions.

 ![InGame](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/inGame.png)
 * When playing arena, secrets are ordered by their popularity acording to hsreplay.net, know what to test first.